Test, don’t guess!

 Want to run labs and get data on yourself so you know exactly what to do to heal and feel better?
 I have several ways you can work with me with varying levels of support.

-A 3 or 6-month experience which includes several labs, a customized plan based on your results, and an accountability partner.
+A 4-month experience that includes several labs, a customized plan based on your results, and an accountability partner.